 Soil Requirement

-This vine can thrive in clay, loam, and sandy soil textures.
-In addition, the soil should also be rich in organic matter content, good water retention, and good drainage.
+This vine can thrive in clay, loam, and sandy soils.
+In addition, the well drained soils should also be rich in organic matter content and have good water retention.
 The plant prefers to grow in moist soil but also tolerates drought.
 Moreover, the plant is a rapid grower and needs space.
-Hence, the recommended space for planting is 12 to 24 feet.
-Providing adequate space will help the plant grow to its full potential and prevent damage to fixtures and other plants.

 Fertilizer Requirement